Do you love your neighborhood grocery store and buy everything you need there?

 These retailers are among those offering discounts when you set up automated shipments:

-Some pet store chains also offer coupons and loyalty programs that can lower costs, as we detail in “8 Tips for Slashing Your Pet Food Bill.”
+Some pet store chains also offer coupons and loyalty programs that can lower costs, as we detail in “8 Ways to Cut Your Pet Food Costs.”

 9. Bottled water